 - Use of ACC time or equipment for unauthorized personal purposes.

 - Behavior.
 Employees are expected to conduct themselves, both professionally and personally, in a manner that is consistent with the professional reputation of ACC and to avoid any activities that might reflect adversely upon ACC.
 The following are some examples of inappropriate behaviors subject to personnel action:

 - Disrespecting the rights and dignity of others;

 - Working under the influence of alcohol and/or illegal drugs;

 - Possession, use or sale of alcohol or illegal drugs at work or on ACC property;

 - Smoking and the use of tobacco products, including electronic smoking devices in or on college property including college owned and leased vehicles per ACC Procedure AP19-30a.
 This excludes the use of products specifically designed to assist individuals with the cessation of smoking or tobacco product or possession of tobacco products for educational purpose as outlined in AP 19-30a;

 - Any violent act or threatening speech directed toward a student, employee, or any person;

-- Dishonesty or theft of College/State funds;
+- Dishonesty or theft of ACC, CCCS, and/or State funds;

 - Additional Expectations: